Driving the wild Dizin Road

-Dizin Road is a stunning asphalted road climbing up to Dizin ski resort, the largest ski area in Iran.
-The resort lies at an elevation of 2.695m (8,841ft) above the sea level in the Alborz mountain range.
+Dizin Road is a stunning paved road climbing up to Dizin ski resort, the largest ski area in Iran.
+The resort sits at an elevation of 2.695m (8,841ft) above the sea level in the Alborz mountain range.

 The road to the top is asphalted.
 It’s called 425 and is 15km long from Shemshak ski resort, the second largest ski area in the country.
 The climb is simply terrible, with a notorius lack of oxygen that tests the organisms and a high degree of steepness.
 Some parts of the road lie over 3.200m above the sea level.
 The route is stunning, there are interesting towns to stop at on the way, and if you are hungry try out the amazing kebabs.